-However, even the most well-seasoned cast iron pans can occasionally become sticky, making cooking and cleaning a real headache.
 But don’t worry, I’m here to help!
-In this blog post, I’ll guide you through the process of fixing a sticky cast iron pan after seasoning.
+Today, I’ll guide you through the process of fixing a sticky cast iron pan after seasoning.

 How and Why Do We Season Our Cast Iron Pans?

-Cast iron seasoning is the process of creating a non-stick surface on a cast iron pan or skillet through the use of oil or fat.
+Cast iron seasoning is the process of creating a non-stick surface on a cast iron pan or skillet through the application of oil or fat.
 Seasoning prevents rust and improves the cooking properties of cast iron.

 To season a cast iron pan, first clean it thoroughly with hot water and a stiff brush to remove any rust, debris, or old seasoning.
 Once the pan is clean, dry it completely with a towel.
-For an in-depth oiling guide check out my blog post on the best oil for seasoning cast-iron cookware.

 Next, apply a thin layer of oil or fat to the entire surface of the pan, including the handle and exterior.
-Common oils used for seasoning include vegetable oil, canola oil, or flaxseed oil.
-Avoid using butter or margarine, as they can burn and create a sticky residue.

 Place the pan in a preheated oven and bake it at a high temperature for about an hour, allowing the oil to polymerize and form a protective layer on the surface of the pan.
 Let it cool down completely.